hsk/trans/overloading/intersection-type-parameters.md

   Some relevant works along this line are MLF [15,16], FPH [30] and Flexible Types [18,17].
   These type systems differ on the changes that are introduced to the Hindley-Milner type system, particularly on the choice of type annotations required and on the strategy used for type inference.

-  Lack of principal types and the need for type annotations are not the only issues related to avoiding the restriction of monomorphism of function parame- ters.
+  Lack of principal types and the need for type annotations are not the only issues related to avoiding the restriction of monomorphism of function parameters.
   The annotation of a higher-ranked polymorphic type for a function (or the annotation of a quantified type for a function parameter) inevitably restricts the contexts where the function may be used.
   For example, if the type annotated for foo is `(∀a.[a] → [a]) → ([Bool],[Char])`, none of the following applications can be type-checked:

     foo length     where length    has type ∀a.[a] → Int foo head       where head      has type ∀a.[a] → a foo listMaybe  where listMaybe has type ∀a.[a] → Maybe a

-  Modern functional programming languages already include other useful ex- tensions to HM and it is desired that higher-ranked functions work well in con- junction with these extensions.
-In particular, it is desirable that higher-ranked
+  Modern functional programming languages already include other useful extensions to HM and it is desired that higher-ranked functions work well in conjunction with these extensions.
+In particular, it is desirable that higher-ranked functions work well in conjunction with the mechanism of type classes [10,8], used in Haskell to support overloading.

   ----------

   3 Kfoury and Tiuryn have indeed also proved undecidability of typeability for any subset of system F with rank ≥ 3 [13].

   ----------

 <!-- page 3 -->

-  functions work well in conjunction with the mechanism of type classes [10,8], used in Haskell to support overloading.
-  Consider, for example, the use of foo in the following Haskell examples:
+  Consider, for example, the use of `foo` in the following Haskell examples:

       foo allEqual  where allEqual :: ∀a.
 Eq a ⇒ [a] → Bool foo sort      where sort :: ∀a.
 Ord a ⇒ [a] → [a] foo nub       where nub :: ∀a.
 Eq a ⇒ [a] → [a] foo fromEnum  where fromEnum :: ∀a.
 Enum a ⇒ a → Int

   The type of each of the above arguments is a constrained polymorphic type (also called a predicated type).
   In Haskell, a type class denotes a family of types (instances) on which certain values (the member functions) are defined.
   For example, the equality operator `(==)` has type `∀a.
-Eq a ⇒ a → a → Bool`, where the class constraint Eq a indicates that equality is not parametrically polymorphic, but only works for those types that are an instance of the Eq class.
+Eq a ⇒ a → a → Bool`, where the class constraint `Eq a` indicates that equality is not parametrically polymorphic, but only works for those types that are an instance of the `Eq` class.
   In other words, class constraints restrict the possible types to which quantified type variables can be instantiated.
   Class constraints introduced on the types of overloaded symbols are also propagated to the types of expressions defined in terms of these symbols.
-For example, the constraint on the type of `(==)` is propagated to the type of function allEqual, which checks that all elements of a given list are equal, and also to the type of function nub, that removes duplicate elements in a given list.
+  For example, the constraint on the type of `(==)` is propagated to the type of function `allEqual`, which checks that all elements of a given list are equal, and also to the type of function `nub`, that removes duplicate elements in a given list.
 4

-  Type system QMLF [19] is, to our knowledge, the only work that investigates how higher-ranked polymorphism can work in conjunction with constrained poly- morphism.
+  Type system QMLF [19] is, to our knowledge, the only work that investigates how higher-ranked polymorphism can work in conjunction with constrained polymorphism.
   It extends the MLF type system, allowing predicate constraints (such as class constraints) to be specified on higher-ranked types.
   For example, in this system, foo could be annotated with type

       (∀a.
 Ord a ⇒ [a] → [a]) → ([Bool],[Char])

-  Then, both applications `(foo sort)` and `(foo reverse)` are allowed in QMLF, where the type of reverse can be instantiated to type `∀a.Ord a ⇒ [a] → [a]`.
+  Then, both applications `(foo sort)` and `(foo reverse)` are allowed in QMLF, where the type of `reverse` can be instantiated to type `∀a.Ord a ⇒ [a] → [a]`.
-  But, again, this type annotation for `foo` forbids, for example, all other appli- cations in the list above.
-In particular, application `foo nub` would not type check, despite the fact that the type of `nub` differs from the type of foo’s parameter only on its class constraint.
+  But, again, this type annotation for `foo` forbids, for example, all other applications in the list above.
+  In particular, application `foo nub` would not type check, despite the fact that the type of `nub` differs from the type of `foo`’s parameter only on its class constraint.
   Therefore, allowing type annotation of higher-ranked types with predicate constraints does not solve all problems with respect to a flexible use of higher-ranked functions.

   In order to solve these problems and promote code reuse, we adopt a different approach, allowing programmers to annotate intersection types for the types of function parameters that are used with different types in the function’s body.
   Intersection types [3] provide a conceptually simple and tractable alternative to the impredicative polymorphism of System F, while typing many more programs than the Hindley-Milner type system.
-The novelty of our work is the combination

   ----

   4 A more detailed description of Haskell’s type classes may be found, for example, in [23,1,28].

   ----

 <!-- page 4 -->

-  of intersection types with usual Hindley-Milner types and constrained polymor- phism, in order to allow the definition of higher-ranked functions, with arguments of intersection types, and application of such functions to both polymorphic or overloaded arguments.
+  The novelty of our work is the combination of intersection types with usual Hindley-Milner types and constrained polymorphism, in order to allow the definition of higher-ranked functions, with arguments of intersection types, and application of such functions to both polymorphic or overloaded arguments.

   Several interesting applications which require higher-ranked polymorphism have been described, for example, in [26,22,29], including the definition of monadic abstractions, data type invariants, dynamic types and generic (or polytypic) functions.
-In some of these examples, a higher-ranked type annotation serves ex- actly the purpose of restricting the set of possible arguments for such a function, thus guaranteeing that it has some desired properties (see, for example, chapter 3 on [29]).
-It should thus be made clear that we do not argue against the use- fulness of this kind of polymorphism in a programming language, regarding our work as complementary.
+  In some of these examples, a higher-ranked type annotation serves exactly the purpose of restricting the set of possible arguments for such a function, thus guaranteeing that it has some desired properties (see, for example, chapter 3 on [29]).
+  It should thus be made clear that we do not argue against the usefulness of this kind of polymorphism in a programming language, regarding our work as complementary.

   Our type system is named CTi, as it combines constrained polymorphic types and intersection types.
   The intuitive ideas behind this system are explained in Section 2.
   Section 3 briefly reviews the two main topics we want to combine — constrained polymorphism and intersection types — and presents a formal definition for the type language of our system.
-Type system CTi is defined in Sec- tion 4 and Section 5 presents a corresponding type inference algorithm.
+  Type system CTi is defined in Section 4 and Section 5 presents a corresponding type inference algorithm.
   Finally, our conclusions are presented in Section 6.

   ## 2 Intersection parameters and polymorphic arguments

   Let us consider what should be the principal (minimal) type of function `foo`, which would allow any of the previously discussed arguments to be applied to this function.
   Intuitively, an application `(foo f)` should be valid if `f` is a function that can be applied to lists of booleans and to lists of chars.
   Also, `(foo f)` should have type `(τ1, τ2)`, where `τ1` is the result type of an application of f to a list of booleans and `τ2` is the result type of an application of `f` to a list of chars.
   Using intersection types, this can be written as (for ease of reference, the definition of foo is repeated below):

   Example 1.

       foo :: ∀b, c.([Bool] → b ∧ [Char] → c) → (b,c)
       foo g = (g [True,False], g [’a’,’b’,’c’])

   The use of intersection types seems to us to be a natural choice for expressing the type of a function parameter that is used with different types in the function’s body, since only finite uses of this parameter can occur.

-  Differently from usual intersection type systems [3,14,4], our type system is intended as a conservative extension of (HM + constrained polymorphism), maintaining complete compatibility with this system in the absence of type an- notations.
-Type annotations are required for the definition of higher-ranked func- tions, where the types of parameters that are used polymorphically inside the function’s body are specified in the form of intersection types.
+  Differently from usual intersection type systems [3,14,4], our type system is intended as a conservative extension of (HM + constrained polymorphism), maintaining complete compatibility with this system in the absence of type annotations.
+  Type annotations are required for the definition of higher-ranked functions, where the types of parameters that are used polymorphically inside the function’s body are specified in the form of intersection types.

 <!-- page 5 -->